1 Your Account

 Bradford proudly boasts a wide collection of galleries and theatres where you can experience top West End shows, top comedians and international orchestral performances.
 With an array of museums, mainly with free entry, you can spend time soaking up the atmosphere whilst learning more about the city.

 No visit to the city is complete without sampling the delights of its famous curry houses.
 Bradford has been proud winners of the Curry Capital of Britain award for four years in a row, so it is official, nothing beats a Bradford curry!

 Find out more, visit visitbradford.com

 If you'd like to take a taste of Yorkshire home with you, your taste buds will be spoilt for choice.
-There are wonderful farmers' markets and farm shops both in Bradford itself and villages like Saltaire so you can stock your boot full of the freshest local fruit and veg.
+There are wonderful farmers' markets in Bradford itself and villages like Saltaire and Baildon so you can stock your boot full of the freshest local fruit and veg.

 The National Media Museum has so much going on, it's hard to know where to start.
 But if you love film, photography, TV, radio or gaming, it's best to jump right in.
 Kids can play with light and colour in the Magic Factory, get gaming in the Games Lounge and watch favourite TV moments in TV Heaven.
 But the star of the show has to be the IMAX cinema - showing jaw-dropping 3D short films and movies.